 The plant-based adventure...

 In 2013 when I turned 40 some interesting things happened in my life.
 My dad struggled with some serious health issues, beginning with a triple coronary bypass at 39, followed by an angioplasty on another coronary vessel at 43, and a stroke at 51.
 At 63 he suffered a mini-stroke, and the doctors could no longer "fix" him.
 In a desperate attempt to help him, I literally searched online for natural therapies for vascular disease, and kept coming across a plant-based diet.
 My dad decided to give it a try, and I did this right along with him to support him.
 My dad worked on improving his lifestyle habits through diet and exercise, in conjunction with the medical care provided by his doctors.
-My dad and I experienced some wonderful things, from weight loss (we each lost 70 pounds), to lowering our blood pressure and cholesterol, to just overall feeling good.
-Over the years our ways of eating have evolved and we each do what's right for us, but 10 years later we still eat plant-based because it makes us feel our best.
+My dad and I experienced some wonderful things, from weight loss, to lowering our blood pressure and cholesterol, to just overall feeling good.
+We eat a plant-predominant diet, with 90% of our diet from whole, plant-based foods.

 Becoming a yoga teacher...

 I've been exploring and practicing yoga for over 20 years, but I had always felt intimidated and less than welcomed in yoga classes.
-I would look around at the people doing headstands, or executing a series of 26 poses over and over again in a 105 degree room with ease, with their beautiful bodies in their beautiful yoga outfits.
-I felt like an outcast.
-I even had one student in a hot yoga class suggest I just quit, since I had to keep leaving the room whenever I felt like I might pass out.
-In every class I would look at my not-so-flexible body in my T-shirt and shorts and think, 'I don't belong here.'
-I was turned off from yoga classes, yet kept trying them at different studios and exploring different kinds of yoga.
+Not the most flexible individual, I felt like an outcast.
+In every class I would look at my not-so-flexible body in my T-shirt and sweatpants and think, 'I don't belong here.'
+I was even told by a student in a hot yoga class I should just quit.
 Discouraged, I turned to online yoga sessions on YouTube, doing yoga in the privacy of my home where no one could judge me or tell me I didn't belong.

-I initially adopted yoga mainly as a way to stay flexible and manage stress.
+I initially adopted yoga as a way to stretch and manage stress.
 I knew it made me feel calmer, but I never knew the true meaning of yoga.

-In January 2024 there was an unmistakable pull for me to take a 200-hour Ayurvedic Yoga Teacher Training at my local yoga studio.
-I was familiar with Ayurveda, the ancient Indian medical system based on integrating mind, body and spirit, and I had a feeling this training would be something special.
+In January 2024 a local yoga studio offered an Ayurvedic Yoga Teacher Training.
+I was the last person I'd expect to become a yoga teacher - not only was I far less flexible than the lithe bodies I had typically seen doing yoga, but I also didn't consider myself especially seasoned at yoga.
+Yet there was an unmistakable pull for me to do this.
+I was familiar with Ayurveda, the ancient Indian medical system based on integrating mind, body and spirit through lifestyle practices and nature, and I had a feeling this training would be something special.
 I'm not going to lie, it was difficult - physically, mentally, and spiritually.
 But what I learned was worth every ounce of pain I experienced.
-I finally understood the roots of yoga.
-I learned that yoga is your yoga - this was pivotal for me, because once I learned that, all the judgement, all the comparisons, all the fear and misunderstandings I had around yoga faded away.
-Yoga is in my heart now, and I feel it is a gift to share my knowledge with others.
+I finally became aware of the roots of yoga.
+I learned that yoga is your yoga - this was pivotal for me, because once I internalized that, all the judgement, all the comparisons, all the fear, all the misunderstandings I had around yoga faded away.
+Yoga is in my heart now, and I feel it is a gift to share this with others.
+I also think I make a good teacher, because I have always loved teaching, and I make yoga a welcoming experience for people.

 I have chosen to teach gentle yoga.
-This is the type of yoga that I enjoy the most.
-As an Ayurvedic yoga teacher, my goal is for my students to feel balanced from a class.
+This is the type of yoga that I enjoy and need the most.
+As an Ayurvedic yoga teacher, my goal is for my students to feel balanced after a class.
 My classes are a blend of breath work, gentle movement, and meditation.
-I am also exploring restorative yoga, and plan to incorporate this style into my teaching as well.

-Thank you for visiting and I'm very happy you're here!
+Thank you for visiting.
 Please enjoy exploring the website and my social media.
 I hope it brings a bit of joy to your day.

 Jeannette